 If you are applying for scholarships at the last minute, you might have trouble getting all of your application resources together.
 Letters of recommendation, essays, and resumes all take time.
 However, there are many opportunities out there that have simpler application processes.
-Check out our list of easy scholarships and our list of scholarships that don’t require any essay.
-We even have our own no-essay scholarship that could win you $1,000!
+Check out our list of easy scholarships and our list of scholarships that don’t require essays (including our very own $10,000 no-essay scholarship!)

 Your employer or your parents’ employer